-This is not free, but super cheap.
+No, not free – but super cheap.
 Hop on at Western Market and view the city with new eyes as the tram trundles through Wan Chai and Causeway Bay.
 It’s just HK$2.30 to experience this piece of iconic local culture.

 Take the Star Ferry

-The iconic Star Ferry plies back between Central and Tsim Sha Tsui and a ride on this tourist attraction will cost you $3.40 for the upper deck and give you spectacular harbour views of the city to boot.
+The iconic Star Ferry plies back between Central and Tsim Sha Tsui and a ride on this tourist attraction will cost you a measly HK$3.40 for the upper deck and give you spectacular harbour views of the city to boot.

 Happy Valley Races